SamihaMaishaJeba/Java-Simple-Project/README.md

 # Car Showroom Project

-In this Project, customers can select and purchase the car of their choice through the showroom website interface.
+In this console base project, customers can select and purchase the car of their choice through the showroom website interface.